 The fees of small business accountants are not as much as you’d think, and there are certainly very good reasons to let a small business accountant handle your small business transactions and taxation, some of which I’m about illustrate bellow:

-General Bookkeeping Duties - All accountants are trained to maintain a business’ financial records and to generate standard financial documents or reports.
+General Bookkeeping Duties - All accountants are trained to maintain a business’ financial records and to generate standard financial documents or reports even via online accounting software.
 They can also assist in creating monthly or quarterly reports about the income your business generates, expenses and other overhead costs.
 Accountant can also prepare payroll, for the small business owners who have employees.

 Tax Planning – Good accountants offer general tax planning advice to maximize business tax deductions.This a process that’s done throughout the year leading up towards tax seasons.
 This way, the small business owner is ready ahead of time, because they’ll know which way they’re heading.

 A small business accountant is particularly important to small based business owners to identify what can be claimed and what cannot.
 This area virtually pays for it self alone.

 Government Compliance – Government compliance on small business owners is changing constantly and at times it can get fairly complicated for a small business owner to understand.
 Many accountants, especially if the Certified General Accountants (CGA), are familiar with corporate and tax law, and they keep up to date with any pertinent changes to the legislation.
 This can help the small business owner in several ways including: determining the appropriate business structure for a venture and assisting with its setup, taxation registration and lodgement, and filing corporate tax returns with all the necessary deductions.

 Acting Consultant – A really good small business accountant acts as a partner to your small business by providing suggestions and advice on cash flow management, inventory management, price control, employee benefits, different employee structures and other improvements for your small business.